-Above: Jessica Pantages Master's Degree from the University of Illinois-Urbana-Champaign, Lauren joined her siblings as a BAE Systems employee in May 2009.
-As a consultant for the Company's newest acquisition, Detica, in Arlington, Virginia, Lauren sees her sister more than she has in years - even if their paths are unlikely to cross in the workplace anytime soon.
-"I love that we have our own skill sets and careers," said Lauren.
-"But it would be great if we ever have the opportunity to work together.
+Above: Jessica Pantages

+Master's Degree from the University of Illinois Urbana-Champaign, Lauren joined her siblings as a BAE Systems employee in May 2009.
+As a consultant for the Company's newest acquisition, Detica, in Arlington, Virginia, Lauren sees her sister more than she has in years - even if their paths are unlikely to cross in the workplace

+anytime soon.
+"I love that we have our own skill sets and careers," said Lauren, "But it would be great if we ever have the opportunity to work together.
 Each of us understands and solves problems in such unique ways.
-I think we complement each other extremely well."
-Jessica mentioned that she has a newfound closeness with her brother and sister that only comes from working within the same organisation.
-But staying in contact with one another has become slightly more complicated.
+I think

+Campaigns will be extended

+Challenge recently underwent a global review and fundamental changes have now been agreed to improve the programme.

+BAE Systems Charity

+People

+Olympic gold medallist,

+said: "This technology is a

+major step forward in training for us and will provide

+more accurate data to hone

+performances for future

+"In sprinting, it is vital that

+we have the most accurate

+system available - this technology will allow us to train

+harder and more as a team."

+James Baker, Technology

+and Engineering Services

+Director for BAE Systems,

+added: "We are proud to

+have the opportunity to harness the skills of our

+engineers in the UK to support the British athletes as

+events.